 As’Salaamu Alaikum Community Members,

-If you or a family member find yourself in need of assistance regarding the impact of the Muslim Ban or have queries about naturalization application, adjustment of status petitions, asylum, and refugee petitions, please reach out to our Immigrants’ Rights Program through our immigration assistance form.
+If you or a family member find yourself in need of legal consultations regarding naturalization, adjustment of status, or asylum applications, please reach out to our Immigrants’ Rights Program through our immigration assistance form.

 Ammad Rafiqi, Esq.

 Civil Rights & Legal Services Coordinator